tenzir/tenzir/doc/vast.1.md

     vast import pcap < trace.pcap

+Run a historical query, printed in ASCII, limited to at most 10 results:

+    vast export ascii -e 10 :addr in 10.0.0.0/8

 Query a local node and get the result back as PCAP trace:

     vast export pcap "sport > 60000/tcp && src !in 10.0.0.0/8" \